 The information provided in my blog posts is strictly from my own experiences and is not intended to replace medical or professional advice.
 Do not disregard any medical advice you have received after reading any of my posts.
 For more, please read my disclosure page.

 Chronic pain and illness are hard to explain and even more difficult to understand.
 It’s hard to choose the right gift when you don’t suffer from chronic pain or have a chronic illness yourself.
 Don’t worry, this gift guide is here to give you a helping hand.

 Let’s be honest, we’ve all received terrible gifts that we have no use for.
 Keep that in mind when buying a gift for your spoonie partner, friend or family member.

-More than likely you care deeply about the person you are buying for and would do anything to help take their pain away.
-So, buying a thoughtful, useful gift for that person is what you’re probably aiming for.
+More than likely, you care deeply about the person you’re buying for and would do anything to help take make their life easier.

 THE THOUGHT COUNTS !

-It shows the person gifting me, has listened when I have spoken about my pain and really cares about helping me manage it.
+It shows the person gifting me has listened when I have spoken about my pain and cares about helping me manage it.

 So, saving them a little dosh on things they need or want will definitely put a major smile on their face.

 Some things on this list may seem super random and others you may have never heard of, but trust me, everything is useful.